 ERIC BENTLEY (1987-1988) is a renowned playwright, critic, and translator.
 He was inducted into the Theatre Hall of Fame in 1998.
 His works include Bentley on Brecht, Rallying Cries, The Kleist Variations, The Life of the Drama, and Thinking About the Playwright.
 He is also featured in the original cast recording of four Brecht plays.

-DARBY GRACE BERANEK (2001-2002 and 2006-2007), graduated from Hendrix with a Biology degree in 2005.
-Born and raised in North Little Rock, she participated in numerous theatrical productions at the Arkansas Arts Center and North Little Rock High School, as well as several Playwright's Theatre productions.
+DARBY GRACE BERANEK (2001-2002 and 2006-2007), graduated from Hendrix with a biology degree in 2005.
+Born and reared in North Little Rock, she participated in numerous theatrical productions at the Arkansas Arts Center and North Little Rock High School, as well as several Playwright's Theatre productions.
 She received her Doctor of Pharmacy from the University of Arkansas at Little Rock and is currently a pharmacist in Little Rock.

 AJ BERNA (2005-2006) is winner of the 2005-2006 Playwriting Contest for The Santa Claus Cometh.

 MARTIN BERNAL (1990-1991) is Professor of Government Studies at Cornell University.
 He is the author of Black Athena: The Afroasiatic Roots of Classical Civilization; Volume I: The Fabrication of Ancient Greece, 1785-1985 and Volume II, Greece: Aryanor Mediterranean?